foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/data_movement/data_movement.rst

  - ``mli_mov_handle_t* h`` – Pointer to a handle type which is initialized by this function

-After the move has completed, the resources should be released back to the pool to avoid
+After the move has completed, the resources must be released back to the pool to avoid
 exhaustion:

 .. code::